Fines and Infringements

 Forgot your concession card?

-If you were eligible for a concession card at the time you were fined, and you have not received a myki fine or official warning in the past 3 years, you can submit a request for internal review on the basis of exceptional circumstances.
+If you were eligible for a concession card at the time you were fined, and you have not received a myki fine or official warning in the past 3 years, you can submit a request for internal review on the basis of exceptional circumstances and the Department may consider waiving the fine.
 As part of your request, you should attach a photocopy of the front and back of your concession card.

-If you have no legal grounds to request a review, you must pay the fine.
-If you are experiencing financial difficulties, you can ask for a payment plan or extension of time to pay using the Fines Victoria website.
+If you have no legal grounds to request a review, but you cannot afford to pay the fine in full by the due date, you can ask to pay by instalments or for an extension of time to pay.

 The internal review request should be submitted before the due date, otherwise there will be an extra penalty cost added to your fine.
-If you would like more time to prepare your request, you can ask for an extension of the due date by emailing the department on: ptro@ecodev.vic.gov.au.
+If you need more time to prepare your review request, you can ask for an extension of the due date by emailing the Department on: tro@transport.vic.gov.au.
 In your email, you should include:

 - your infringement number